tomjoht/tomjoht.github.io/_posts/2018/9/2018-10-02-providing-value-as-generalists-in-specialist-contexts-part-6.md

 ---
+title: "Tech comm trends: Providing value as a generalist in a sea of specialists (Part VI)"
-title: "Part VI: Information usability principles"
+subtitle: "Part VI: Information usability principles"
 categories:
 - api-doc
 - simplifying-complexity